Estate Issues

-A trust is an obligation binding a person, the trustee, to deal with property for the benefit of the beneficiaries (or “cestuis que trust”).
-A trust isn’t a legal entity (thing) – it’s a relationship between the trustees and the beneficiaries.
+A trust is an obligation binding a trustee to deal with someone else’s property for the benefit of the beneficiaries (or “cestuis que trust”).
+A trust isn’t a legal entity (thing) – it’s a relationship between the trustee(s) and the beneficiaries.
 The person who creates the trust is called the settlor.
 Trusts are advantageous in tax reduction strategies.

 Within a trust, there are essentially three parties: